 - American Constitution Society

-Raquel currently serves on the boards of Conexión Americas and Equal Chance for Education, LLC.
+Raquel serves as board member for the Nashville Bar Association, Interfaith Dental Clinic, Conexión Americas and Equal Chance for Education, LLC.
 She lends her experience to future attorneys through mentorship and academia.
 Raquel mentors students through the Nashville Bar Association High School Intern Program and Equal Chance for Education, LLC.
 She is also an adjunct faculty member at Vanderbilt University Law School.